 Charles would rather Eminem or Cage be performing this rap.
 But I don’t know their numbers.

 Since 8th grade, rap was Charles’ lifeline.
 He wrote it, performed it and it helped him deal with his depression and his addiction.
 I’m not talking about the crap rap that is commercially popular, I’m talking about soulful kind that represents the root of the genre.

-This rap song, Silver Lining, is on Sound Cloud.
-But I wrote out the words a while back so I’d have them.
-He recorded it with his friend Max Richards, a very talented musician who is doing the “beats”.
-He recorded it in 2014 while at Wasatch Academy in Utah.
-The recorded version is on an instrument microphone.
+This rap song, Silver Lining, is on Sound Cloud and posted below.
+I wrote out the words a while back so I’d have them.
+He recorded it with his friend Max Richards, a very talented musician who is doing the beats.
+He recorded it in 2014 while at Wasatch Academy in Utah on an instrument microphone.

 Here’s how I understand the why of his suicide.
 His brain telling him he wanted to go, had to go.
 It would be better somewhere else.
 It was too painful here.

 It is through these songs, as painful as they are to read, that I understand his depression.
 I wish he would’ve given life here another shot.